 As I was searching for footprint ideas for this year’s calendar, I couldn’t help but laugh.
-It would seem that most of the ideas on Pinterest are either made by adults with tiny feet or children with exceptional artistry.
+It seems that most of the ideas on Pinterest are made by adults with tiny feet or children with exceptional artistry.

 Note: Footprint calendars are really best for 2 and 3 year old’s.
 You can make it work with an older child with the horizontal designs (flag, bus, etc.), but a 5-year-old’s footprint is too big vertically for the calendar templates.
 That said, you could make a cute footprint book instead if you still want to go that route!